Olay Logo

 Meaning and History

-The brand has changed several names, which are reflected in its logos.
-Initially, it was named Oil of Olay, then Ulay, Ulan, Olaz.
-There are eight logo variants in its history: three associated with the name update and five – with a design change.
+The brand has changed its name several times, reflected in its logos.
+Initially, it was called Oil of Olay, then Ulay, Ulan, and Olaz.
+There are eight versions of the logo in the brand’s history: three are related to the renaming and five to the design changes.

 What is Olay?